 Medicaid Benefit Changes

 During the federal COVID-19 Public Health Emergency (PHE), many changes were made to the Medicaid program's eligibility, administration, and policies to ease rules for providers and prevent Medicaid beneficiaries from losing health care coverage.
-Michigan will soon restart Medicaid eligibility renewals and certain waived policies that were in place during the pandemic.
+With the passage of the federal Consolidated Appropriations Act of 2023, Michigan will soon restart Medicaid eligibility renewals.
+With the end of the PHE, MDHHS will also be reviewing certain waived policies that were in place during the pandemic.
 MDHHS is preparing for these changes and will send notifications soon on what this means for beneficiaries.
 This website will be continually updated with the latest information as the department restarts processes and releases updated policies.